The Art of Peace (Teachings of the Founder of Aikido)

 General MacArthur assumed the role of “Dear Leader”, treating the Japanese like 12-year-olds that were to be taught the ways of Democracy with a capital “D”.
 This role by MacArthur in post war Japan is accepted by many Japanese because of centuries of Imperial control, exemplified by Emperor Hirohito.

-Dower also suggests that a large part of General MacArthur’s success is due to Major Bonner Fellers, a Japanese scholar that predicted Japan’s war several years before the attack on Pearl Harbor.
+BONNER FELLERS (U.S. ARMY OFFICER, SERVED AS A MILTARY ATTACHE IN WWII) Dower also suggests that a large part of General MacArthur’s success is due to Major Bonner Fellers, a Japanese scholar that predicted Japan’s war several years before the attack on Pearl Harbor.
 Major Fellers’ respect and understanding of Japanese culture and his influence contributes much to the success of American policy in post war Japan.

 Fellers recognizes Japan’s people, with new found freedom, are inwardly driven toward a capitalist philosophy inherent in democracy.
 The Japanese did not abandon their ideas of production, the ideas of small business cooperation to achieve common goals.
 Those ideas made them a military behemoth in the 1920s.
 They redirected that belief system toward domestically driven capitalism.
 Japan became a dominant 20th century economic power.
 Japan’s experience suggests that freedom will not be denied but how it exhibits is a mystery wrapped in nation’s histories, beliefs, and practices.

-America can help or hinder a peoples’ drive for freedom but where it leads, in Venezuela or the Middle East, must be their peoples’ decision.
+America can help or hinder a peoples’ drive for freedom but where it leads in Venezuela, Iraq, Iran, or Ukraine must be their peoples’ decision.